XertroV/vscode-openplanet-angelscript/README.md

 - supertypes finish and polish (search for `.getSuperType()`; maybe remove .supertype all together in favor of .supertypes)
 - rename getter/setter adds extra _ to start of usages
 - (75%) list parsing v broken for complex expressions
+- textDocument/completion failed with message: Cannot read properties of undefined (reading 'endsWith', 'length', and others)
+- add UI function hints in addition to math hints

 ## Changelog